pvme/pvme.github.io/docs/index.md

 </script>
 <div id="discordInviteBox"></div>

-This website has all the same PvM guides and is updated daily.
+This website has all the same guides and is updated daily.

-&nbsp;

-The motivation behind this site is to make the guides accessible to anyone who doesn't use Discord.
+## Motivation

+- Make the PvME guides available outside of Discord.
-It also makes navigating guides easier through features such as an always-visible table of contents and a powerful search.
+- Improve guide navigation through a powerful search and an always-visible table of contents.
+- Fast and lightweight thanks to [Mkdocs material](https://squidfunk.github.io/mkdocs-material/).

 <div class="footnote">
 <hr>